platformsh/platformsh-docs/docs/src/integrations/activity/_index.md

 That installs and enables the `my_script.js` file as an activity script on the current project.

-Do not run the `integration:add` command a second time, or it will install a second integration with the same code.
+Don't run the `integration:add` command a second time, or it installs a second integration with the same code.

 ## Updating